First Quarter Trading Update

 Notes to editors

-- Burberry, which is headquartered in London, was founded in 1856.
-It is listed on the London Stock Exchange (BRBY.L) and is a constituent of the FTSE 100 index.
+- Burberry is listed on the London Stock Exchange (BRBY.L) and is a constituent of the FTSE 100 index.
 Its ADR symbol is OTC:BURBY.

-- BURBERRY, the Equestrian Knight Device and the Burberry Check are trademarks belonging to Burberry which are registered and enforced worldwide.
+- BURBERRY, the Equestrian Knight Device, the Burberry Check and the Thomas Burberry Monogram and Print are trademarks belonging to Burberry.